Leon Ames: Radio and television

-Ames had the title role of judge John Cooper in the syndicated series Frontier Judge and played Howard McMann in Bewitched.

-He joined the cast of Mister Ed (1963–66) as Wilbur Post's neighbor, retired Colonel Gordon Kirkwood, after the death of actor Larry Keating, who had played Post's original neighbor Roger Addison.
-Ames also appeared in episodes of the NBC anthology series The Barbara Stanwyck Show, and on the short-lived CBS legal drama Storefront Lawyers.

-He played the part of Grandpa Willis in The Jeffersons, episode “Jenny’s Grandparents” (Season 2, episode 10: 1975).
+Ames had the title role of judge John Cooper in the syndicated series Frontier Judge and played Howard McMann on Bewitched.
+He joined the cast of Mister Ed (1963–66) as a neighbor, following the death of actor Larry Keating.
+Ames also appeared in episodes of the NBC anthology series The Barbara Stanwyck Show and on the short-lived CBS legal drama Storefront Lawyers.
+He played a grandfather in the 1975 The Jeffersons episode “Jenny’s Grandparents”.

 Other professional activities

-Ames was one of the founders of the Screen Actors Guild in 1933.
-He served as its president in 1957.
+Ames was a founder of the Screen Actors Guild in 1933, and he served as its president in 1957.
 During the 1960s, Ames owned several Ford dealerships in California.

 Personal life

 Ames was the father of Robert Fletcher, who was left with his mother when she and Ames split up in 1923.

 Ames wed actress Christine Gossett in 1938.
 The couple had a daughter, Shelley (b.
 1940), and a son, Leon (b.
 1943).
 Christine retired early from acting to raise their family.
 They remained married until Ames' death in 1993.

 Ames supported Barry Goldwater in the 1964 United States presidential election.